Venerable Jewish publication the Forward going digital-only

-NEW YORK (AP) — The venerable Jewish-American publication the Forward has announced that it is ceasing its print editions.
+NEW YORK (AP) — The venerable Jewish-American publication the Forward announced Thursday that it is ceasing its print editions.

-Publisher Rachel Fishman Feddersen said Thursday that the Forward will publish its last print issues in English and Yiddish this spring.
+"In order to deliver better and better digital products, and reach our readership 'where they live,' the Forward will print its last paper issues in English and in Yiddish this spring," publisher Rachel Fishman Feddersen said in a statement.

-Feddersen says the print editions are "no longer financially sustainable."
-She says the move will allow the Forward to refine its focus and readership.
+Feddersen said the print editions are "no longer financially sustainable" and the switch to digital-only will allow the Forward to refine its focus and readership.

 The Forward was founded in 1897 as a Yiddish-language daily newspaper serving the American Jewish community.